Danebury: History

 In around 400 BC the third phase heightened the rampart and at the same time the ditch was re-dug.
 The V-shaped ditch was 6 m deep and between 11 m and 12 m wide; the size of the previous ditch is unknown as re-cutting the ditch has made it hard to ascertain.
 The wooden box was abandoned in favour of allowing the rampart to slope down to the ditch, but to provide protection the rampart would probably have been surmounted by a dry stone wall made from flint.
 From the top of the ramparts to the bottom of the ditch is about 16 m.

 Although the rampart and ditch were in use for a long time, during this period the east gateway was remodelled twice, making it longer, and creating earthworks on each side of the approach.
 The southwest gateway was given extra defences in the form of earthworks before being abandoned and filled in.
 Also in this period, the southern part of the fort became populated with four- and six-post structures, probably granaries, replacing the earlier roundhouses.
 The fort's centre was probably used for shrines while houses were mainly built close to the ramparts.
 A new series of earthworks was created beyond the already existing ring, turning Danebury into a complex multivallate (more than one series of earthworks) fort.
 These earthworks added 5.3 ha to the fort and were probably used to protect livestock.
+Cunliffe introduced and detailed the concept of "special animal deposits" (and their ritual implications in grain storage pits) in his landmark 1992 work on “Pits, Preachers and Propitiation”.
+The residents knew horses as draught animals and dogs as animal husbandry guardians for sheep, cattle and swine.

 Danebury was abandoned around 100 BC, in common with the trend across Britain for hillforts to fall out of use around that time.
 Once again, the east gate was burnt down, although this time it was not replaced.
 Most of the inhabitants deserted Danebury, and groups of bodies were disposed of in charnel pits.
 The site continued in use, but on a much smaller scale than before.
 Buildings were left to decay and the interior of the fort became used for grazing.
 By the start of the 1st century AD, the settlement of Danebury was probably nothing more than a single farm.